-As a third format, we planned to realize an e-learning course, consisting of 12-15 online lessons.
+As a third format, we planned to realize an e-learning course.

-According to the initial plan, the course should have been divided into six thematic units, each consisting of two/three lessons.
+According to the initial plan, the course should have been divided into six thematic units, each consisting of two/three lectures.
 We quickly realized that there was too much overlap between the initially planned units, and that, given our different approaches and perspectives, the realization of a unitary course was very problematic.
-Furthermore, our teaching experience both with the courses within Law Degree Programs (above, Section 1) and with the ISPs (above, Section 2), made us feel that it was much more useful, rather than realizing a unitary course, to put together a series of independent lessons, which could be flexibly used as supporting teaching materials in similar courses and training events.
-This, then, is the path we followed, with the sole exception of a block of three lessons on the cognitive structure of legal concepts, for which it was necessary to introduce a number of preliminary notions.
+Furthermore, our teaching experience both with the courses within Law Degree Programs (above, Section 1) and with the ISPs (above, Section 2), made us feel that it was much more useful, rather than realizing a unitary course, to put together a series of independent lectures, which could be flexibly used as supporting teaching materials in similar courses and training events.
+This, then, is the path we followed, with the sole exception of a block of three lectures on the cognitive structure of legal concepts, for which it was necessary to introduce a number of preliminary notions.

-In terms of format, we considered the ideal length to be 40 minutes per lesson, divided into two parts of approximately 20 minutes each.
+In terms of format, we considered the ideal length to be 40 minutes per lecture, divided into two parts of approximately 20 minutes each.

-Given the positive experience with the ISPs, we included a selfassessment questionnaire for each lesson.
+Given the positive experience with the ISPs, we included a self-assessment questionnaire for each lecture, which takes about 10 minutes.

-We first realized three sample lectures, that were tested with the students of the course in Legal Reasoning and Cognitive Science at the University of Palermo.
-Considering feedback from students and colleagues, we then proceeded to elaborate and record the lectures (https://www.recognise.academy/education/lectures/).

-An extra-lecture, in collaboration with the Copernicus Institute, has been recorded by Bartosz Broz
+We first realized 3 sample lectures, that were tested with the students of the course in Legal Reasoning and Cognitive Science at the University of Palermo.
+Considering feedback from students and colleagues, we then proceeded to elaborate and record 14 lectures.
+An extra-lecture, in collaboration with the Copernicus Institute, has been recorded by Bartosz Brożek on The Architecture of the Legal Mind.